What is Bipolar Disorder?

 Both children and adolescents can develop bipolar disorder.
 It is more likely to affect the children of parents who have the illness.
 Unlike many adults with bipolar disorder, whose episodes tend to be more clearly defined, children and young adolescents with the illness often experience very fast mood swings between depression and mania many times within a day.
 Children with mania are more likely to be irritable and prone to destructive tantrums than to be overly happy and elated.
 Mixed symptoms also are common in youths with bipolar disorder.
 Older adolescents who develop the illness may have more classic, adult-type episodes and symptoms.

 Bipolar disorder in children and adolescents can be hard to tell apart from other problems that may occur in these age groups.
 For example, while irritability and aggressiveness can indicate bipolar disorder, they also can be symptoms of attention deficit hyperactivity disorder, conduct disorder, oppositional defiant disorder, or other types of mental disorders more common among adults such as major depression or schizophrenia.
-Drug abuse also may lead to such symptoms.
+Drug use can also cause such symptoms.

 For any illness, however, effective treatment depends on appropriate diagnosis.
 Children or adolescents with emotional and behavioral symptoms should be carefully evaluated by a mental health professional.
-Any child or adolescent who has suicidal feelings, talks about suicide, or attempts suicide should be taken seriously and should receive immediate help from a mental health specialist.
+Any child or adolescent who has suicidal feelings, talks about suicide, or attempts suicide should receive immediate help from a mental health specialist.